-Speaking this evening, TUI President Seamus Lahart said:
+Speaking today, TUI President Seamus Lahart said:

-What remains to be achieved?
+Note to editor - What remains to be achieved?

 - Payment of the HDip/PME allowance to those who started teaching since 2012